 Optimize Your Images:

 Search engines don’t ‘see’ images so it’s critical to include alt text (use keywords) and gives all images a relevant file name.

 Adding descriptive titles and captioning all images give Google bots words to work with.
 Always include images to enhance or explain your text.
 Google will index.bmp, .gif, .jpeg, .png, WdgP and SVG images, so only use those.
 Crop and reduce the file size of images so they load faster.
 One good online tool to compress images is compressor.io

 Have you noticed when you type a “how to” or “what is” query, you’ll often find the answer in a box as the first entry in Google’s results?
-Grabbing this coveted top spot on Google by using question based content structure can up your click through rate.
+Grabbing this coveted top spot on Google by using a question-based content structure can up your click-through rate.